mui/material-ui/docs/data/material/migration/migration-v5/migration-v5.md

 Expect updates as new breaking changes are introduced.
 :::

-## Chip Component Changes
+### Chip

-The chip component's behavior has been updated to match the standard behavior of other components like buttons.
+The Chip component's behavior has been updated to match the standard behavior of other components like buttons.
-Previously, the chip component would lose focus when the escape button was pressed.
+Previously, the Chip component lost focus when the escape button was pressed, which differed from how other button-like components work.
 This issue has been resolved, and the chip component retains focus as expected.

 You can provide a custom `onKeyUp` handler to implement the previous behavior.